hushino/mv-android-client-IAP/README.md

 Usage support is provided with this tutorial.

-You just do the provided tutorial after downloading this git files.
+You just follow the provided tutorial after downloading this git files.

 ## IAP setting